top of page

 The funny thing about ten years is that it can feel like a lifetime and yet go by in the blink of an eye...

-On May 9, 2015, my life—like so many others—changed forever.
-Back then, I had no close circle of friends, no confidence in my writing abilities, and no purpose.
-Then I attended the inaugural meeting of the Toronto Science Fiction and Fantasy Writers, hosted at the Imperial Pub.
+On May 9, 2015, my life—and so many others—changed forever when I attended the inaugural meeting of the Toronto Science Fiction and Fantasy Writers, hosted at the Imperial Pub.

 It was uncomfortable at first meeting complete strangers, but it soon became clear that these were my people: people who shared my nerdiness, my love of reading, and my passion for storytelling.
 David, our founder, fostered an inclusive, diverse, respectful, and supportive atmosphere, defining a good meeting as one where everyone left wanting to write more.